husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 Azure VMware Solution (AVS) bridges the gap between traditional VMware environments and modern Azure services, allowing customers to easily migrate, run, manage, and secure VMware workloads natively on Azure.

-In the context of AVS, exploring Azure and VMware vSphere is like examining a coin—each side complements the other.
-In this blog, I’ll focus on the Azure side of the coin, diving into how AVS integrates with Azure.
+In the context of AVS, exploring Azure and VMware vSphere is like examining a coin—each side complements the other. **In this blog, I’ll focus on the Azure side of the coin, diving into how AVS integrates with Azure experience**.
 In a future blog, I’ll flip the coin to reveal the VMware side.

 {{< notice info >}}
 I am going to call Azure VMware Solution – "**AVS**" – for simplicity.
 However, it is not an official acronym